COVID-19 Visitor Policy Updates

 - Infusion Areas: One visitor during clinic hours.
 Visitor accommodations are based on ability to maintain appropriate physical distancing.
 Please check with the clinic prior to your appointment.

 - Same-day Surgery: One visitor before, during and after surgery.

 - Imaging: One visitor is allowed for patients under the age of 18 or for patients who need physical assistance.

 - Doctor Appointments and Urgent Care Centers: One visitor is allowed for the following:

 - Patients under the age of 18

 - Patients with physical, developmental or cognitive impairments, memory loss or confusion

-- Patients with a visit involving any new diagnosis or medical condition requiring discussion, or a visit involving a procedure when able to be accommodated
+- Patients with a visit involving any new diagnosis or complex medical condition requiring discussion, or a visit involving a procedure when able to be accommodated

 Visitors are not allowed for patients with or suspected of having COVID-19 at any of our outpatient locations.